tolnabert/solar-watch/README.md

 ## About The Project

+Solar Watch is a web application designed to provide sunrise and sunset information for various cities.
+This project encompasses a backend developed with Java Spring Boot and a frontend built with React and JavaScript.

+- <a href="https://trello.com/b/GluZg8SJ/solar-watch-si-project" target="_blank">Trello for the project</a>

-Completed during the final module of my course, this project was developed over the self-directed weeks.
-The application enables users to register, log in, and retrieve sunrise and sunset times for any city.
-It integrates with two external APIs:
+Completed as part of the final module of my course, this project was developed during the self-directed weeks.
+It offers users the ability to register, log in, and obtain solar timings for any city by integrating with two external APIs:

 - [OpenWeatherMap Geocoding API](https://openweathermap.org/api/geocoding-api)
 - [Sunrise-Sunset API](https://sunrise-sunset.org/api)

-Using these APIs, the application provides detailed solar information for specified cities.
-It features secure endpoints accessible only by admin users.
-Admins can add solar data not available through external sources and review all solar information requests stored in the database.
+By leveraging these APIs, Solar Watch delivers comprehensive solar information for specified locations.
+The application also includes secure endpoints reserved for admin users.
+Admins have the capability to add solar data not provided by external sources and review all stored solar information requests in the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>